Terry Jacks: "Seasons in the Sun"

 Jacks later released "If You Go Away" (another McKuen adaptation of a Jacques Brel song, titled "Ne Me Quitte Pas"), which reached #8 in the UK and #24 in Germany, and a cover of Kevin Johnson's "Rock 'N' Roll (I Gave You the Best Years of My Life)", both of which had more success in Canada but also made the Billboard Hot 100 chart in the U.S. He wrote and recorded a number of other songs, and went on to produce for many artists, including "Crazy Talk" and "There's Something I Like About That" for Chilliwack, from their album Riding High.

 Jacks produced two songs for Nana Mouskouri: "Scarborough Fair" and "Loving Arms" in 1976.
-He produced the Vancouver top 10 hit "Country Boy Named Willy" for "SPRING" on London Records (#38 Canada), and Valdy's original version of "Rock and Roll Song" (b/w sometime "Sunday Morning").
+He produced the Vancouver top 10 hit "Country Boy Named Willy" for Spring on London Records (#38 Canada), and Valdy's original version of "Rock and Roll Song" (b/w sometime "Sunday Morning").
 The record was scheduled for release on London Records but was re-recorded in Los Angeles with another producer when Valdy signed a recording contract.
 He also spent a lot of time with Buddy Knox in the 1970s and produced a single for him with two songs: "Me and You" (written by Jacks) and the George Jones song "White Lightnin'"; the single remains unreleased.
 Jacks also went on to produce a number of other artists in the 1980s and 1990s, including DOA, who recorded a punk rock version of "Where Evil Grows".

+1980s

+Jacks disliked the music business, particularly touring and promotional activities, and stopped recording in the mid-1970s, although he continued doing some music producing.
+Beginning in 1976, Jacks was impersonated by Timothy Wayne MacDonald for several years; the imposter gave concerts and appeared on talk shows and radio before turning himself in to Jacks.

+Encouraged by friend and fellow musician Bob Buckley, Jacks decided to return to recording.
+His album Pulse and its single "You Fooled Me" were released in 1983 after his self-imposed break from the music business.
+Jacks later called Pulse a "rehearsal/demo".
+He released the album Just Like That in 1987, while continuing to focus on his environmental work.

 2010s

-In 2011, Jacks' friend Al Jardine released a new version of "Don't Fight the Sea", recorded along with Beach Boys members Mike Love, Brian Wilson, Bruce Johnston, and the late Carl Wilson, who sang part of the lead vocal.
+Jacks and Al Jardine composed "Don't Fight the Sea", which Jardine recorded in 2011 along with Beach Boys members Mike Love, Brian Wilson, Bruce Johnston, and the late Carl Wilson, who sang part of the lead vocal.
 A limited edition white vinyl 45 was made and sold to benefit Japanese tsunami victims.

-Jacks released Starfish on the Beach in 2015, a double CD compilation containing 40 of Jacks' favourite tracks from the last 40 years, and features some of his recordings from the 1970s and 1980s.
+In 2015, Jacks released “Starfish on the Beach”, a double CD compilation containing 40 of Jacks' favorite tracks from the last 40 years.
+The release features some of his recordings from the 1970s and 1980s.
 The package contains a 32-page booklet with photographs and Jacks' recollections of his musical career.